algorandfoundation/xGov/Proposals/xgov-113.md

 ---

 ## Abstract
-Wallet Enhancer - Enhancement!
-In this proposal we want to add in Asset Details for when you click on an asset and it will show the asset details along with the metadata information.
-In addition, you can go on another wallet, select assets, and set up an atomic swap transfer.
+Listening to community feedback, we want to enhance the wallet enhancer with this proposal!
+Users have requested Asset Details for when you click on an asset.
+This will show the asset information including the metadata and give the user the ability to add, opt out, or send right from that asset page.
+In addition we intend on allowing users to make trades where you can go on another wallet, select assets, and set up an atomic swap transfer for any algorand ASAs.

 ## Team
 The team at Thurstober Digital Studios (xGov Periods 1 and 2 Awardees):